wooidenzdIlce/BluebuERRY/README.md

 "the chili dog not the baby!"

+"that's no good."

+"bring it on!"

+"aw yeah!,this is happening."

 >[If there is a line that I missed, let me know!
 It can be through Twitter or Pony Town if I'm online.
 You can help me, thanks!]